 Uncertain about the future and unable to find solutions, the brothers shuttered UGrill the first week of May.
 Then, like other small-business owners and employees across the country, they applied for unemployment — a “last resort” they hadn’t turned to in 35 years.

 The place is their livelihood, Lazarus said.
 The brothers returned in August because they had to “give it another chance,” but business has continued to stay down.

 “At lunch time, none of them are here, because they’re all working from home,” Lazarus said.
 “Usually around [evening], we have kids come in here for a quick slice.
 In and out, in and out, everybody in and out.”

-They know, however, that businesses “from Boston Common all the way to Allston” are suffering, Alexandros said.
+They know, however, that businesses across the city are suffering, Alexandros said.

 Among these is UGrill’s neighbor Crispy Crepes Cafe, which has served the BU community for 18 years.
-Having shut down in March and reopened early June, owner Brahim Bendok said Commonwealth Avenue appeared a “dead area” without students.
+Having shut down in March and reopened early June, owner Brahim Bendok said Commonwealth Avenue appeared a empty without students.

 Similar to UGrill, business remains “way, way, way down,” having dropped around 60–65 percent compared to last year, Bendok said, despite school being back in session.

 “It’s just because everybody stays home and just, nobody’s coming to classes,” Bendok said.
 “Hopefully things will change, but we don’t know how long we can stay in business.”